onnx/onnx/docs/TestCoverage.md

 </details>

-### And
-There are 2 test cases, listed as following:
+### AndThere are 2 test cases, listed as following:
 <details>
 <summary>and</summary>